bell-sw/alpaquita-installer/README.md

 python setup.py bdist_wheel
 pip install dist/<the generated wheel file>
 ```

+To enable installations of Alpaquita-like Linux distributions you may need to update
+the `alpaquita_installer/app/distro.py` file.

 The installer operates in 2 modes:
  * interactive mode with a text-based UI (default mode)